1. What is a healthy breakfast?

 48. How to eat healthy while traveling

-Getting more veggies in your diet is one of the basics of the Mediterranean Diet.
+Of the nine principles of the Mediterranean diet, meeting this requirement and earning that one point in the Mediterranean Diet Score is the easiest to do because you have to eat so few vegetables to get that score.
 The best part is that it's the one thing you can't get too much of.
-(You'll never hear your doctor say, "Hmm, my lab tests show that you've been getting too many carrots.")
+(You'll never hear your doctor say, "Hmm, my lab tests show that you've been eating too many carrots.")
+Even better, there are many classic American recipes using vegetables, from Cole Slaw to Creamed Spinach.

 This is how you should get started.
-Make a list.
-What do you like?
+Make a list of what you do like.
 After you've done that, make a list of recipes you love.
 For instance, I will have patients say they don't like carrots, but when I ask about a particular recipe like Candied Carrots they will say, "I love those, but they're only for Thanksgiving."
 Of course there's no recipe that's just for a single day of the year, especially if it's veggies.
-Find the recipes you love, put the ingredients on your grocery list and get what you need the next time you are at the grocery store.
+Find the recipes you love, put the ingredients on your grocery list, and get what you need the next time you are at the grocery store.

 Plan on an extra helping for dinner.
 Buy enough when you are at the grocery so that you can make extra.
-It's just as easy to double the servings of Green Beans Almondine as it is cooking a single batch.
+It's just as easy to make double the servings of Green Beans Almondine as it is to cook a single batch.
 It won't add many calories and they'll fill you up.
 You'll be healthier and there is excellent research to show that you'll be far more satisfied.
+Choosing recipes that contain a lot of vegetables helps add flavor and volume to your meals.
+It is no coincidence that what New Orleanians call "the holy trinity" of onions, celery, and peppers is based in Mediterranean cuisines.
+It not only adds a lot of flavor to recipes, it also makes them healthier.

 Keep in mind that vegetables aren't just for dinner.
 You can pile as many veggies on your sandwich at lunch as you want: lettuce, tomatoes, cucumbers, green peppers, red peppers, onions, mushrooms, sprouts....
 The list is endless and every day your sandwich will be an adventure.